 White Rabbit is a creamy, milky sweet originating from Shanghai, China that is, you guessed it, white in colour.
 To prevent it from melting, the candy is wrapped in an edible rice paper that dissolves in your mouth.
 Pro-tip: leave it in your mouth for a minute or two to soften for optimal chewing texture.
 White Rabbit has also inspired popular ice cream, boba tea and even lip balm flavours.
-For many Asian people including myself, White Rabbit brings back nostalgia from childhood and Chinese New Year celebrations.
+For many Asian people including ourselves, White Rabbit brings back nostalgia from childhood and Chinese New Year celebrations.

 #29 Bak Kwa Jerky

 Bakkwa is ‘dried meat’ in Hokkien (a Chinese dialect) and is a traditional Asian snack that is essentially barbequed pork jerky made in thin, square slices.
-As one of my favourite Asian snacks, they are salty and sweet in flavour.
+As one of our favourite Asian snacks, they are salty and sweet in flavour.
 When cooked over charcoal, it lends a wonderful, smoky flavour to the meat.
 Though bakkwa can be found year-round, they are most popular during the festive seasons, which can be traced back to a time when meat was a luxury and only reserved for special occasions.